nikhilmenon06/Computational_argumentation/README.md

 # Computational Argumentation SS2021

-This repository contains the assignment works for "Computational Argumentation" course which is offered in Summer semester 2021 at Paderborn University.
+This repository contains the practical projects for "Computational Argumentation" course which is offered in Summer semester 2021 at Paderborn University.